blueprint - Blueprint Python library

 The blueprint.context_managers module implements context managers used throughout blueprint(1).

-Create a temporary directory and execute with it as the working directory.
-The property cwd is available on the context object containing the previous working directory.
-When the context closes, the temporary directory and all its contents are removed recursively.
+blueprint.context_managers.cd(new_cwd)old_cwd is available on the context object containing the previous working directory.blueprint.context_managers.mkdtemp(dir=None)cwd is available on the context object containing the previous working directory.
+When the context closes, the temporary directory and all its contents are removed recursively.blueprint.frontend.puppet.Manifest, blueprint.frontend.chef.Cookbook, and blueprint.frontend.sh.Script all implement similar interfaces to code generation.

 blueprint.frontend.puppet.puppet, blueprint.frontend.chef.chef, and blueprint.frontend.sh.sh all accept a blueprint.Blueprint as their argument and return one of the above types, which have the following methods.